yvznvr/Aes/README.md

 # Aes
 Aes Encryption Decryption Libraries

-You can encrypt or decrypt your files or data with this library or you can see how to implement Aes Algorithm.
+You can encrypt or decrypt your files or datas with this library or you can see how to implement Aes Algorithm.

 Encrypt and Decrypt Operation